-- Freshmen may choose college prep or advanced level of study based on abilities. - > Sophomores may move into honors courses and tour Butler Tech (BT) for junior year. - ➤ Juniors/Seniors have the option of attending Butler Tech for additional educational options and are offered more honors/AP courses at MHS as well as College Credit Plus (CCP) options. - > Outside educational options are available at all grade levels.
+- > Freshmen may choose college prep or advanced level of study based on abilities. - Sophomores may move into honors courses and tour Butler Tech (BT) for junior year. - Juniors/Seniors have the option of attending Butler Tech or Warren County Career Center for additional educational options and are offered more honors/AP courses at MHS as well as College Credit Plus (CCP) options. - > Outside educational options are available at all grade levels.